benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

 {% endhighlight %}

 ## After the First Pass
 That was fine, and you should feel fine.
 But it was also super long.
-Why was it so long?
+Way too long to store in one function.
 Kurt Vonnegut famously said <a href="https://en.wikipedia.org/wiki/Separation_of_concerns" target="_blank">"separate your concerns"</a>.

-That would work if we made a bunch of individual functions for updating or creating, for checking if it exists.
+That would work if we made a bunch of individual functions for updating or creating, for checking if `Kittens` exist.
 Sure.
-But that's necessarily going to make things even larger.
+But that's necessarily going to make this even bigger.
+I want to DRY it out first.

+### What Did You Do?
+I'm gonna visually separate this into